-The Ebola virus that's causing the devastating outbreak in West Africa didn't even have a name just 38 years ago when it first surfaced and caused a mysterious illness among villagers in Zaire, now the Democratic Republic of Congo.
+The Ebola virus that caused the devastating outbreak in West Africa between 2014 and 2016 didn't even have a name just 38 years ago, when it first surfaced and caused a mysterious illness among villagers in Zaire, now the Democratic Republic of Congo.

 The international team of scientists who were tasked with investigating that 1976 Ebola outbreak were shocked at the sight of the virus and the disease it caused, Dr. Peter Piot, co-discoverer of the virus, recalls in his memoir "No Time to Lose: A Life in Pursuit of Deadly Viruses."
 (W. W. Norton & Company, 2012)

-The scientists had looked at blood samples sent from Africa under the microscope in a Belgian laboratory, and the virus looked like a worm or a long string, unlike almost all viruses known.
+When the scientists, inside their Belgian laboratory, looked under the microscope at blood samples sent from Africa, the virus looked like a worm or a long string, unlike almost any viruses known at the time.
 And once the team got on the ground in Zaire, they saw how rapidly the virus spread and how quickly it killed its victims.
 They knew they had to figure out how this mysterious new virus was being transmitted, what it did inside the body, and how it could be stopped.

-The story of how Ebola got its name is short and somewhat random, according to Piot's account in his book.
+The story of how Ebola got its name is short and somewhat random, according to Piot's account.
 Late one night, the group of scientists discussed over Kentucky bourbon what the virus they were hunting should be named.

-The virus had surfaced in a village called Yambuku, so it could be named after the village, argued one team member, Dr. Pierre Sureau, of the Institut Pasteur in France, Piot recalls.
+The virus had surfaced in a village called Yambuku, so it could be named after the village, argued one team member, Dr. Pierre Sureau, of the Institut Pasteur in France, Piot recalled.